mitansh1398/PCGuardian/README.md

 Instructions:
 1) To use this download and copy the exe file PCGuardianV1 to the place you want.
 2) Start the setup.
-3) After setup is done it is recommended to restart the app.
+3) After setup is done it is recommended to restart the PC.

 Features:
 1) This is an app which can be used on PC which is regularly used by many users.